txus/txus.github.io/resources/posts/2014-06-28-a-thought-experiment-teaching-programming.md

 taught, with some improvements though, maybe some new metaphors, adding some new insights.
 But we stick to what we know worked when we were being taught.

-An exammple: I know nothing about parenting myself, but if I were to raise future children, I would definitely start from how my parents raised me.
+An example: I know nothing about parenting myself, but if I were to raise future children, I would definitely start from how my parents raised me.
 A pervasive reading culture, music and books being omnipresent, musical instruments, cats, dogs and other pets.

 None of these elements necessarily contribute to good parenting, but that's my